kubernetes/website/content/en/docs/getting-started-guides/ubuntu/installation.md

 {{% /capture %}}

 {{% capture prerequisites %}}
-- A working [Juju client](https://jujucharms.com/docs/2.3/reference-install); this does not have to be a Linux machine, it can also be Windows or OSX.
+- A working [Juju client](https://jujucharms.com/docs/2.3/reference-install); this does not have to be a Linux machine, it can also be Windows or macOS.
 - A [supported cloud](#cloud-compatibility).
   - Bare Metal deployments are supported via [MAAS](http://maas.io).
 Refer to the [MAAS documentation](http://maas.io/docs/) for configuration instructions.
   - OpenStack deployments are currently only tested on Icehouse and newer.